morgankj/web-module-project-HTTP/README.md

 * [ ] Run `deleteMovie` on the currently selected movie when your delete request is complete and redirect the user to the `/movies` route.

 #### Adding a Movie
 > *Alright!
-You ready!
+You're ready!
 Let's see you use the skills of the previous steps to build a crud function from start to finish.*

 * [ ] Use `EditMovieForm.js` as a model to build an `AddMovieForm` component from scratch.
 The component should hold all the attributes of a new movie in local state.